sbb-design-systems/lyne-components/src/elements/teaser-product/teaser-product/readme.md

-The `sbb-teaser-product` is a component which can displays a text and a footnote, combined with an image as background, to tease a product.
+The `sbb-teaser-product` is a component which can display a text and a footnote, combined with an image as background, to tease a product.
-The whole component behaves like a link and it is clickable.
-On small screens, the content follows the image.
+The whole component behaves like a link, and it is clickable; on small screens, the content follows the image.

 ```html
 <sbb-teaser-product href="...">